Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Demographic Adaptation

-The multi-task training, which couples MLM-ing with predicting demographic classes from token or sequence representations, forces the PLM to establish links between the demographic categories and language representations.
-Since both losses can be computed from the same input instances, we opt for joint multi-task learning (MTL): the simplest option is to minimize the sum of the two losses, $L_{mlm}$ and $L_{dem}$, computed for a given batch of demographically labeled texts.
-This is suboptimal when the losses' scales diverge across different tasks.
-Moreover, any fixed weighting scheme that would increase the contribution of any single loss is unlikely to be optimal throughout the whole duration of the training.
-To account for this, we resort to dynamic MTL based on the \emph{homoscedastic} uncertainty of the losses, wherein the loss variances are used to balance the contributions of the tasks~\citep{kendall2018multi}.
-The intuition is that more effective MTL occurs if we dynamically assign less importance to more uncertain tasks, as opposed to assigning uniform task weights throughout the whole training process.
-Homoscedastic uncertainty weighting in MTL has been rendered effective in different NLP settings~\citep{lauscher-etal-2018-investigating, hofmann2022geographic}.
+\paragraph{Multi-Task Learning.} Since both losses can be computed from the same input instances, we opt for joint multi-task learning (MTL) and resort to dynamic MTL based on the \emph{homoscedastic} uncertainty of the losses, wherein the loss variances are used to balance the contributions of the tasks~\citep{kendall2018multi}.
+The intuition is that more effective MTL occurs if we dynamically assign less importance to more uncertain tasks, as opposed to assigning uniform task weights throughout the whole training.
+Homoscedastic uncertainty weighting in MTL has been effective in different NLP settings~\citep{lauscher-etal-2018-investigating, hofmann2022geographic}.
 In our scenario, $L_{mlm}$ and $L_{dem}$ are measured on different scales in which the model would favor (i.e., be more confident for) one objective than the other.
 The confidence level of the model prediction for each task would change throughout the training progress: this makes dynamic weighting desirable.
-We dynamically prioritize the tasks via homoscedastic uncertainties $\sigma_t$: { }
+We dynamically prioritize the tasks via homoscedastic uncertainties $\sigma_t$: